theprimarybrain/theprimarybrain.github.io/_posts/2018-04-03-CVC-Word-Write-and-Wipe-Mats.md

   credit: Laurin Brainard
   creditlink: ""
 ---
 CVC words are such a fun concept to teach anytime of the year.
 These are the first words that my first graders master in reading and in spelling.
 I love seeing the accomplishment on their little faces when they learn to read and write CVC words!
 This year, I created a [CVC Word Write and Wipe Activity Mat](http://bit.ly/2GP1SJf) that works on vocabulary, spelling and writing.
 The best part is, completing the activity mat only takes a few minutes per word.
-Once my students master writing CVC words, then we focus on extending our sentences using the vocabulary word we are focusing on.
+Once my students can write CVC words with mastery, then we focus on extending our sentences using the vocabulary word we are focusing on.

 ![Blank Workmat]({{ site.github.url }}/assets/img/cvc-word-write-and-wipe-blank.jpg)